 Starting School Tips For Parents

 Make the transition to school for young children easier with a few simple strategies.
-Get starting school tips to help with preparing kids who are starting school for the very first time:
+Get starting school tips to help with preparing kids who are starting school for the very first time and tips to prepare yourself for your child starting school too:

 1. Visit the Classroom